Firearms Offenses for Massachusetts Visitors or Out-of-State Travelers

 Pretrial Detention and Record Consequences

-A firearms charge carries consequences beyond the mandatory minimum.
+A firearms charge has consequences beyond the mandatory minimum.
 Under M.G.L. c.
 276, § 58A, the Commonwealth may move for pretrial detention based on dangerousness in cases charged under § 10(a), (c), or (m), which means a traveler can be held without bail for a period while the case is pending.
 A public arraignment also creates an entry on the person’s Criminal Offender Record Information (CORI), which can trigger reporting obligations for licensed professionals, including those holding federal security clearances or FINRA registrations.

 Where a person is summonsed rather than arrested, the case may first be set for a clerk-magistrate hearing under M.G.L. c.
 218, § 35A.
 That hearing is an opportunity to contest whether probable cause exists before a complaint issues, and a favorable result closes the matter without an arraignment and keeps it off the public record.
 A hearing is generally available only for a summons or citation, not when the person has been placed under arrest.
+Where the hearing was skipped, the complaint can be dismissed without prejudice.
+Commonwealth v.
+DiBennadetto, 436 Mass.
+310, 313-314 (2002).
+A denial at the hearing is not final either.
+In Cabrera v.
+Commonwealth, 496 Mass.
+179 (2025), the Supreme Judicial Court held that collateral estoppel did not bar a second application filed two and a half years after a clerk-magistrate denied the first, because the denial was not a final judgment, and that the delay did not violate due process where the defendant made no showing of severe prejudice to the defense.
+Most denied applications are never brought again, but the outer limit is the statute of limitations for the offense, six years for most crimes.
+G. L. c.
+277, § 63.
+Our page on how Massachusetts criminal cases get dismissed explains the broader grounds.

 Where These Cases Are Heard